jailop/tzutrader/docs_src/reference_guide/09_cli.md

 - `-v` or `--verbose` (flag)
 - Complete help text with descriptions

-**Note:** `--start` has no short option to avoid conflicts with `-s` (symbol).
+Note: `--start` has no short option to avoid conflicts with `-s` (symbol).

 ## Built-in Strategy Parameters

 TzuTrader includes 16 pre-built strategies.
 All their parameters are available as command-line options.
-Use the **self-documenting help system** to see all available options:
+Use the self-documenting help system to see all available options:

 ```bash
 tzu --help
 ```

-**Important**: The built-in strategies are **reference implementations** to demonstrate trading concepts.
+Important: The built-in strategies are reference implementations to demonstrate trading concepts.
 They are not optimized for production use.
 You should:
 - Understand how each strategy works before using it
 - Test thoroughly on historical data
 - Create custom strategies tailored to your needs